-Following the passage of the Kansas-Nebraska Act, Abraham Lincoln, who had essentially given up on politics after one unhappy term in Congress in the late 1840s, returned to the political arena.
-In his home state of Illinois, Lincoln began attacking the legislation and particularly its author, Senator Stephen A. Douglas of Illinois.
+Following the passage of the controversial legislation, Abraham Lincoln, who had essentially given up on politics after one unhappy term in Congress in the late 1840s, returned to the political arena.
+In his home state of Illinois, Lincoln began speaking out against the Kansas-Nebraska Act and particularly its author, Senator Stephen A. Douglas of Illinois.

 In late 1859, Lincoln was invited to give a speech in New York City.
-He crafted a speech denouncing slavery and its spread, which he delivered at the Cooper Union in Manhattan.
+He crafted an address denouncing slavery and its spread, which he delivered at the Cooper Union in Manhattan.
 The speech was a triumph and made Lincoln an overnight political star in New York City.